 A good approach for such an interface could be to make it browser based.
 By using HTML, CSS, and JavaScript, an interface system can be created which has the capability to run in modern web browsers.
 By creating a system which resembles a modern website, most end users will intuitively understand how to navigate the interface, through interactions such as buttons and text fields.

-Graph Database

-Discussion of what a graph database is, how they work, and how they can be utilised for this project.
-Then there will be further discussion of what framework will be used and how specifically it will be implemented.

-Data Collection

-Deeper explanation of what is meant by data collection.
-Explanation of why there is a need for data collection (so there can be a much greater set for use in the project), what tools can be used to source these papers, and where they can be sourced from (search engines indexing research papers).

-Database

-A database will need to be utilised for the unified tool, to be used for organisation of the stored papers and retrieval to the front end of the tool, with possible options such as filtering and sorting.
-I’ll investigate which database solutions are available and write on the one that’s most appropriate for the project.

 5. Conclusion